sruthysatheesh/Soulbound/README.md

 **Intelligent Security Auditing & Decentralized Trust Graph**

-Astraea is an AI-powered security ecosystem designed to secure the future of software development.
+Soulbound is an AI-powered security ecosystem designed to secure the future of software development.
 It combines autonomous vulnerability detection with a verifiable, on-chain reputation system for security researchers.

 ---

 ##  Overview

-In a world where security breaches cost billions, Astraea bridges the gap between organizations and white-hat hackers.
+In a world where security breaches cost billions, Soulbound bridges the gap between organizations and white-hat hackers.

 - **Autonomous Recognition**: AI agents that scan repositories in real-time as code is pushed.
 - **Secure Disclosure**: Encrypted reporting ensures vulnerabilities are shared only with the right hands.